richa12joshi/Oasis-Infobytes/README.md

+Oasis Infobytes Data Science Internship Tasks

+This repository contains the projects I completed during my Oasis Infobytes Internship.
+Each task is based on real-world problems and solved using Python and Machine Learning.

-🌸 Iris Flower Classification
+🔹 Task 1: Iris Flower Classification

-This project is part of my Oasis Infobytes Internship.
-The goal is to classify iris flowers into their species using Machine Learning.
+A classic Machine Learning project where I trained a model to classify iris flowers into different species based on their measurements.

-📌 Project Overview

-The Iris dataset contains measurements of three species of iris flowers: Setosa, Versicolor, and Virginica.
-The aim is to predict the species of a flower based on its features.

-Features:

-Sepal length

-Sepal width

-Petal length

-Petal width

-Target:

-Species of the flower

-🛠️ Tools & Libraries

-Python • Pandas • NumPy • Matplotlib • Seaborn • Scikit-learn

-🔹 Steps Performed

-Loaded the dataset using Pandas.

-Performed exploratory data analysis (EDA) and checked for missing values.

-Visualized the data with scatter plots and pairplots.

-Built a K-Nearest Neighbors (KNN) classifier to predict species.

-Evaluated model performance using accuracy and train-test split.

-📊 Key Insights

-Petal length and petal width are the most important features for classification.

-The KNN model achieved high accuracy on the dataset.
+Used scikit-learn and visualized the data for better understanding.

+🔹 Task 2: Spam Mail Prediction

+Built a Machine Learning model to classify emails as Spam or Not Spam.

+Used Natural Language Processing (NLP) techniques like CountVectorizer and Naive Bayes classifier.

+Helps in filtering out unwanted emails effectively.

+🔹 Task 3: Unemployment Analysis in India (Data Science)

+Analyzed unemployment data during Covid-19.

+Used Pandas, Matplotlib, and Seaborn for data cleaning and visualization.

+Found clear patterns showing the spike in unemployment during mid-2020.